Happier (Marshmello and Bastille song): Composition

+Lawsuit

 In May 2019, Russian trance producer Arty filed a lawsuit against Marshmello for copyright infringement, citing that "Happier" stole song elements from Arty's remix of the song "I Lived" by OneRepublic.
 According to the suit, it is possible that Marshmello had become familiar with Arty's remix, released in 2014, and had used song elements in his then-upcoming song "Happier," which did not debut until 2015.
 Alongside Marshmello, other defendants in the case include Dan Smith, Steve Mac, and various music publishing companies.
 Arty is represented by attorney Richard Busch, who had previously represented the Marvin Gaye family in the "Blurred Lines" suit.
+A federal judge rejected the case in April 2021, stating that Arty had given up ownership of the remix composition in his contract and therefore had no grounds to sue.
+A federal appeals court later upheld the ruling in March 2022.

 Music video

 Three music videos were released to support the single.
 The initially released one was a simple lyric video.
-This was followed by a performance video featuring Marshmello playing various instruments and Dan Smith singing and dancing, both in different frames and only appearing in one at the end of the video.
+This was followed by a performance video featuring Marshmello playing guitar with the bandmembers of Bastille playing their own instruments and Dan Smith singing.
+At the very end, Smith low fives Marshmello.

 On September 24, 2018, Marshmello released the official music video through YouTube Premiere, starring Miranda Cosgrove as a teenager who has braces, along with Teala Dunn, Jordyn Jones and James Babson as the father.
 The music video focuses on Cosgrove's character.
 The color yellow and Marshmello's logo feature throughout the video, but neither he nor anyone from Bastille appear in the video.
 The video was directed by Mercedes Bryce Morgan and photographed by cinematographer Steve Gainer.